-The mission of our program is to help emerging young adults ages 18 to 28 on the path toward independence and autonomy.
+The mission of our transitional living program is to help emerging young adults ages 18 to 28 on the path toward independence and autonomy.
 Achieving this goal isn’t easy and requires a comprehensive whole-person approach that provides an opportunity to both learn and practice the skills that lead to independent living.

 Therapeutic work is the foundation of the Cornerstones’ program and is the primary way we support our clients to surmount the obstacles that have prevented their success in the past.
 To this end, we utilize the immersive therapeutic milieu, which makes our clinical staff accessible to our clients throughout the day.
 This facilitates transformative therapeutic work as our therapists have the opportunity to truly understand our clients and how they experience themselves and the world.

-The experiential model is the core methodology that innervates every aspect of the Cornerstones program.
+Our experiential approach is the core methodology that innervates every aspect of the Cornerstones program.
 It can be found everywhere, from our clinical work to our executive functioning training.
 We believe that growth requires more than didactics.
 It requires learning through practice.
 At Cornerstones we have put together a program that requires our clients to engage in the daily practice of managing the organizational demands and responsibilities that come with living independently.
 This provides the foundation for independent living and autonomy.

 At Cornerstones, we believe that the fundamentals are not necessarily enough so we offer diverse avenues towards emotional growth and character building.
 Our program is holistic in that it aids our clients on the path toward a meaningful life by including additional opportunities alongside work and school.
 That’s why we incorporate exercise, meditation, yoga, nutrition, volunteering, and artistic expression into our core program.
 We feel that these are necessary components to building a fulfilling life.